Updated April 2025 — UK & London Rates

 Enter a purchase price to calculate

 SDLT is payable within 14 days of completion.
-First-time buyer relief applies on purchases up to £500,000 (0% on first £300,000 from April 2025).
+First-time buyer relief applies on purchases up to £500,000.
 Additional property surcharge is +5% on all bands.

 Our free brick calculator UK works out how many bricks or blocks you need for any wall.
 Standard half-brick walls use 60 bricks per m².
 Full brick walls need 120 bricks per m².
 Concrete blocks use 10 per m².
-Enter your wall dimensions and openings below — the calculator automatically deducts windows and doors and includes mortar quantities and a 5% wastage allowance.
+Enter your wall dimensions and openings below — the calculator automatically deducts windows and doors and includes mortar quantities with a 5% wastage allowance.

 A standard house brick is 215×102.5×65mm with a 10mm mortar joint.
 Thermalite/Aircrete blocks are 440×215×100mm.
 All quantities include 5% wastage allowance.